Bruises — The Data We Don’t See

 And here you can experience the full piece:

-There are so many ways to look at a pathology, and there is so much information that is vital to help the healing journey of a patient and of a family, and that can inform the decision making process.
+There are so many ways to look at a pathology, and there is so much information that is vital to help the healing journey of a patient and of a family, and these can inform the decision making process.
 But sometimes we completely forget these softer, more intimate, even fuzzy type of data.

 “This episode of my life was a total nightmare.
 I lived and breathed ITP and Cooper’s platelet count controlled my life.
 It was only through the data collection that I was able to calm myself down, see the parallels between Cooper’s bruises and my stress level, and stop letting the stress and fear getting in the way of being a healthy person and a good parent.
 I was able to appreciate moments of joy and happiness, unclouded by fears and worries.
 And now I can take back some control over this episode by collaborating on this visualization and musicalization of the most frightening months of my life.” — Kaki

-In my recent TED talk, I explained what I call DATA HUMANISM, that is my attempt to define the focus of my research, and to understand what my personal contribution to the field could be.
+In my recent TED talk, I explained what I call DATA HUMANISM, which is my attempt to define the focus of my research, and to understand what my personal contribution to the field could be.

-We do see a future where, instead of using data only to become more efficient, we will all use data to become more human.
+We see a future where, instead of using data only to become more efficient, we will all use data to become more human.

-(2) “And For those of you who are wondering, Cooper’s last reading was 59.
+(2) “And for those of you who are wondering, Cooper’s last reading was 59.
 She has been out of the low danger zone for long enough that her doctor believes she will grow out of this condition entirely.
 Here’s a photo of her with her baby brother.” — Kaki

-(4) Another big thank you to Andrea Bax Bassan for the great work on the video animation!
+(4) Another big thank-you to Andrea Bax Bassan for the great work on the video animation!